Atacamite Cu$_2$Cl(OH)$_3$ in High Magnetic Fields: Quantum Criticality and Dimensional Reduction of a Sawtooth-Chain Compound

 To establish the entropic landscape in the field-temperature phase diagram of atacamite, we evaluate the magnetic entropy $S_\mathrm{mag}$ by integration of the specific-heat data as $S_\mathrm{mag}(T) = \int_0^T c_\mathrm{mag}(T^\prime)/T^\prime dT^\prime$~\cite{SI}.
 In Fig. \ref{fig:Fig3}, we present a contour plot of $S_\mathrm{mag}(T,\mu_0H)$, thereby linearly interpolating between the entropy data calculated for a fixed field.
 We added the $T_\mathrm{N}$ values extracted from the maximum of $c_\mathrm{mag}/T$ as well as the maximum of $\partial M/\partial T$ data~\cite{SI} to Fig. \ref{fig:Fig3}.
 They denote the AFM phase boundary.
+We note that the change of the AFM transition towards a first-order character in applied field [Fig.~\ref{fig:Fig2}(a)] might reflect an additional complexity of the in-field behavior which is of interest for future work.

-The entropy landscape is highly distorted giving rise to a pronounced MCE upon an adiabatic (de)magnetization~\cite{SI}.
+The entropy landscape in Fig. \ref{fig:Fig3} is highly distorted giving rise to a pronounced MCE upon an adiabatic (de)magnetization~\cite{SI}.
 The isentropes run along decreasing temperature when increasing the magnetic field within the AFM phase and along increasing temperature when increasing the magnetic field beyond the AFM phase.
 A sign change of $\left({\partial T}/{\partial (\mu_0 H)}\right)_{S_\mathrm{mag}}$ occurs at or very close to the AFM phase boundary.
 This behavior reflects the presence of a field-induced QCP~\cite{Zhu2003,Garst2005,Vojta2018}.

 Associated with the occurrence of the QCP at 21.9(1)\,T is an anomalous evolution of the low-energy spin excitations reflected by the thermodynamic quantities.
 Below 21.9\,T, the suppression of AFM order is reflected by the suppression of a magnon gap $\Delta_\mathrm{AFM}$ in the magnetic insulator atacamite, which we model by fitting the low-temperature specific heat with $c_\mathrm{mag} \propto \exp\left(-\Delta_\mathrm{AFM}/k_\mathrm{B}T \right)$ [exemplary dark gray fit curve for 0\,T in Fig. \ref{fig:Fig2}(b)].
 Beyond the field-induced suppression of AFM order, the low-temperature specific heat can again be fitted with $c_\mathrm{mag} \propto \exp\left(-\Delta_\mathrm{PM}/k_\mathrm{B}T \right)$ [exemplary red fit curves in Fig. \ref{fig:Fig2}(b)].
 The field-dependent gap parameters $\Delta_\mathrm{AFM}$ and $\Delta_\mathrm{PM}$ determined this way are included in Fig. \ref{fig:Fig3}.
 Overall, the field evolution of $\Delta_\mathrm{AFM}$ and $\Delta_\mathrm{PM}$ reflects a field-driven closing ($\Delta_\mathrm{AFM}$) and reopening ($\Delta_\mathrm{PM}$) of the spin excitation gaps in atacamite at the QCP.
 Notably, the field evolution of $\Delta_\mathrm{PM}(\mu_0H)$ appears to evolve as $\Delta_\mathrm{PM}/k_\mathrm{B} = A\,(\mu_0H-\mu_0H_\mathrm{c})$.
 A corresponding fit yields $A = 1.11(3)$\,K/T and $\mu_0H_\mathrm{c} = 21.8(2)$\,T [red line in Fig. \ref{fig:Fig3}], in full agreement with the field at which the magnetization flattens and AFM order is suppressed.